JessiMarosi/FloodFactorApp/README.md

 ## 🙋‍♀️ About the Creator

-Jessica S. Marosi is the founder of Bytelock™ and inventor of ChainLogic™, a forensic-grade digital chain-of-custody system.
+Jessica S. Marosi is the founder of Bytelock™ and inventor of ChainLogic™ and the FloodFactor™ app, a forensic-grade digital chain-of-custody system.
 FloodFactorApp is part of her mission to build defensible, scalable platforms for public safety and environmental awareness.